250MW of Solar Power - My Time at Clir Renewables

 Introduction

-“I kept dreaming of a world I thought I’d never see.
+Flynn: “I kept dreaming of a world I thought I’d never see.
 And then, one day…”

-At that time, Clir was a small Vancouver-based tech startup, fresh out of a Series A round of funding, with a grand mission to provide cutting-edge data science services to every single wind, solar, and battery plant in the world.
+At that time, Clir was a small Vancouver-based tech startup, fresh out of a Series A round of funding, with a grand vision to provide cutting-edge data science services to every single wind, solar, and battery plant in the world.
 I was a miserable and overworked university student, holed up in an apartment due to pandemic restrictions, who desperately wanted IN to the renewable energy industry.

 I had built up a non-trivial quantity of power systems and software experience from my work in UBC’s IEEE branch, from my contributions to the UBC Solar engineering design team, and from my past co-op experiences.
 I resolved to make my last co-op term count: I must get a job in renewables by May.